Grose Valley: Geology

 The geology of the area consists of Triassic sandstones and underlying Permian sedimentary rocks.
 A number of basalt-capped peaks dominate the area, notably Mount Banks and Mount Hay.
 The Grose River and its tributaries have eroded an extensive labyrinth of gorges and canyons through the Hawkesbury (upper) and Narrabeen (lower) group sandstones, exposing cliffs of commonly over 200 m and up to 510 m in height (Banks Wall).
 The Burramoko Head sandstone in the upper and middle Grose gorges possesses weathering tendencies of breakage along vertical joints and has consequently yielded some of the sheerest cliff faces in the Blue Mountains.
 The wilderness contains 80% of the Grose River catchment.
 The river flows to the Nepean-Hawkesbury through an undisturbed environment for all but its final 5 km.
 Consequently, the Grose has substantial wild river values, as do its major tributaries such as Wentworth Creek and Carmarthen Brook.

-Victoria Cascades on Victoria Falls in the Grose Valley.
+Silver Cascades on Victoria Creek in the Grose Valley, upstream from Victoria Falls.